reatom/reusables/src/reusables/test/test.md

 # Test Harness

-A reusable testing utility for Reatom applications that provides enhanced testing capabilities with automatic context management and subscription mocking.
+A reusable testing utilities on top of Vitest API for Reatom applications that provides enhanced testing capabilities with automatic context management and subscription mocking.

 ## Usage